Finding a New Life After Postpartum Depression: LaTonya’s Family Story

 October 19, 2020

 LaTonya was induced at 39 weeks.
 “Once they gave me Pitocin, everything happened very quickly,” she says.
-“I only labored for 5 hours and Darrin was born.”
+“I only labored for 5 hours, and Darrin was born.”
 Little Darrin’s birth marked a fundamental shift for LaTonya.
-She was a mother for the first time and she loved her son fully.
+She was a mother for the first time, and she loved her son fully.
 Yet, this also began the most difficult period of her life.
+This story is about finding a new life after postpartum depression.

 LaTonya met the man who would become the father of her son during her first year at the University of Louisiana Monroe in 2005.
 They dated for several years and got engaged on the day LaTonya graduated from nursing school.
 “When I got pregnant, he started off being supportive,” LaTonya recalls.
 Soon, her fiancé’s behavior and attitude began to change.
 It was hard for LaTonya, who was already exhausted from the strains of working and pregnancy.
 Commuting between two nursing jobs in two different cities, she felt sick through her 1st trimester and into the second, and had lost weight.